ramrom/rams_dot_files/cheatsheets/scala_cheatsheet.md

 - import scala.io.Source; Source.fromFile("/tmp/httpie_tmp_output2").getLines.mkString // file as one big string
     - should close file too: val a = Source.fromFile("example.txt"), a.close

-PlaySpecification/spec2, to skip test:
-    - skipped("some reason")
-    - append .pendingUntilFixed("message about the issue")

 ## ENUMERATION
 - play 2.5 json doesnt supports scala enumerators
 - can use enumeratum